LiteObject/rtsp-processing/README.md

 ## Features
 - **Async/await architecture** for 3x better performance
 - **RTSP stream capture** with automatic resource cleanup
-- **Two-stage detection** - YOLO for fast screening, OpenAI for detailed analysis
+- **Two-stage detection** - YOLO for fast screening, then LLM for detailed analysis
-- **Cost optimization** - Only sends images to OpenAI API when YOLO detects people
+- **Cost optimization** - Only processes images with LLM when YOLO detects people
+- **Flexible LLM support** - OpenAI API or local Ollama (llama3.2-vision) for zero cost
 - **Google Hub/Chromecast broadcasting** with device discovery
 - **Health checks** for external dependencies on startup
 - **Input validation** and structured logging throughout